minhtran-q/aws-knowledge/README.md

   <summary>Route Table</summary>
   <br/>

   The route table associate with a subnet defines what the VPC router will do when data leaves that subnet.
+Each subnet in your VPC must be associated with a route table, which controls the routing for that subnet.

+  **How Route Table work:**

 </details>